IBM/watson-document-co-relation/README.md

 # Correlation of text content across documents using Watson Natural Language Understanding, Python NLTK and IBM Data Science experience

 In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to correlate text content across documents with Python NLTK toolkit and IBM Watson Natural Language Understanding.
-The correlation is driven by an input configuration json that contains the rules and grammar for building relationship.
-The configuration json document can be modified to obtain better correlation between text content across documents.
+The correlation algorithm is driven by an input configuration json that contains the rules and grammar for building the relations.
+The configuration json document can be modified to obtain better correlation results between text content across documents.

 When the reader has completed this journey, they will understand how to: